 After a complicated two-year extradition battle in Thailand, Bout finally was sent to the United States to face trial.
 He was convicted by a jury on four charges, including conspiracy to kill U.S. government officers and conspiracy to provide material support or resources to a designated foreign terrorist organization.
 On April 5, 2012, Bout was sentenced to 25 years in prison.

 This medalist was the recipient of the Justice and Law Enforcement Medal.
-This medal was combined with the Homeland Security category in 2013.
+This medal was combined with the Homeland Security category in 2013, and renamed the Safety, Security and International Affairs Medal in 2020.